iterative/ldb-resources/documentation/Command-summary.md

   * If `object_path` is the workspace:
       -  `ADD` will process updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
       -  `ADD` will ignore "preview" data objects (see `INSTANTIATE --preview`)

+  * In all other cases:
+      - If previously indexed data objects are found, they are added to staged dataset, alongside with annotations
+      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added to dataset.
+      - If new objects (unknown to LDB) are found but no `read-add` storage configured, `ADD` command fails.

 *Use case:*
 ```